Phil Jones (climatologist): Climate emails controversy

-He temporarily stepped aside as Director of the CRU in November 2009 following a controversy over e-mails which were stolen and published by person(s) unknown.
+Jones temporarily stepped aside as Director of the CRU in November 2009 following a controversy over e-mails which were stolen and published by person(s) unknown.
 The House of Commons' Science and Technology Select Committee inquiry concluded that there was no case against Jones for him to answer, and said he should be reinstated in his post.
-He was reinstated in July 2010 with the newly created role of Director of Research, after a further review led by Sir Muir Russell found no fault with the "rigour and honesty as scientists" of Jones and his colleagues, although finding that the CRU scientists had not embraced the "spirit of openness" of the UK Freedom of Information Act.
-The university said that the new position was not a demotion and would enable Jones to concentrate on research and "reduce his responsibilities for administration."
+He was reinstated in July 2010 with the newly created role of Director of Research, after a further review led by Sir Muir Russell found no fault with the "rigour and honesty as scientists" of Jones and his colleagues, though finding that the CRU scientists had not embraced the "spirit of openness" of the UK Freedom of Information Act.
+The university said the new position was not a demotion and would enable Jones to concentrate on research and "reduce his responsibilities for administration."

-In October 2021 the BBC aired a television film The Trick on BBC One.
+In October 2021 the BBC aired a television film, The Trick, on BBC One.
 The drama explored the controversy surrounding the unauthorized release and publication of documents and emails from Jones' department.
 Jones was portrayed by actor Jason Watkins.